actris/data-management-plan/DMP/initial-DMP.md

 ## 4. Allocation of resources

+**Cathrine takes the lead on this section.
+Draft should be more like an abstract of the cost book**

 ### Estimate the costs for making your data FAIR.
 Describe how you intend to cover these costs

   Question not answered.
-Draft should be provided by Cathrine.

 ### Clearly identify responsibilities for data management in your project